John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

 While attempting to master something on your guitar can be a great exercise in focus and accuracy, you should always be open to trying something different.
-If you’re playing a lot of the same few songs, add some new songs to your list.
-If you know a lot songs but they’re all from the same genre, try something from a different genre.
+If you're playing the same few songs over and over, add something new to your list.
+If you know a lot of songs, but they're all from the same genre, try something from a different genre.

 As with the previous point, you should be looking for something that is a little outside of your comfort zone.
-There’s no point talking a break from playing complicated arpeggio folk songs to try a few power chord driven punk numbers that will take you all of two minutes to master.
+There's no point taking a break from playing complicated arpeggio folk songs to try a few power chord-driven punk numbers that will take you all of two minutes to master.

 4. Scale It Up

 Scales might not be your thing, but do them anyway.